 And you know the results.

 The books in Appendix N are a whos-who of classic fantasy, sci-fi, and sword-and-sorcery fiction.
 Many of the authors listed there first made a name for themselves in the pulp magazines of the 1930’s, and were later reprinted in paperback form—which is where Gary Gygax probably read them.
-We sell reprints of these pulps on our web site, so you can read some of these stories in their original form.

 The flavor of Dungeon Crawl Classics owes a lot to these works.
 Many DCC modules are directly inspired by the Appendix N authors—some direct, some indirect.
 For example, DCC #83: The Chained Coffin comes from the works of Manly Wade Wellman, and DCC Lankhmar is based on the seminal works by Fritz Leiber, and there are many other examples.